davidgiven/cpm65/README.md

 ### Commodore PET notes

-  - You need a PET 4032 (no other model) and, probably, a 4040 disk drive.
+  - You need a PET 4032 or 8032 (no other models) and either a 4040 disk drive or something else which supports the same geometry.
 The disk image is for a 35-track SSSD system (I made it with cc1541).
-You could probably adapt things to work on other disk systems or other systems easily; the top end PET floppy drives could store a megabyte on a disk and would go nicely with the 8032's 80-column display.
+Adapting it for other drives should be easy.

-  - This is set up for the Graphics Keyboard, which was a bad idea, but that's what my emulator was set up for.
-If you actually want to do anything with it, ask me and I'll do a Business Keyboard keymap.
-(Or I could emulate the Business Keyboard on the Graphics Keyboard.)
+  - The 4032 is set up for the Graphics Keyboard.
+The 8032 is set up for the Business Keyboard.
+(It would also be trivial to emulate the Business Keyboard on the Graphics Keyboard, but that is likely to be confusing.)

-  - It's faster than the Comodore 64 version, but still not brilliant --- but you can run the assembler in real time without having to worry about retirement.
+  - It's much faster than the Comodore 64 --- you can run the assembler in real time without having to worry about retirement.

   - It supports drive 0: only.